See more details here.

 *Ingredient research provided by The Environmental Working Group*

-*Please note…this study showed NO mascara is safe after 3 months as bacteria such as staph, strep and spores are likely present after that time period.
+*Please note…this study showed NO mascara is safe after 3 months as bacteria, such as staph, strep and spores, are likely to be present after that time period.

-Beautycounter Lengthening Mascara: wears similar to a waterproof and I love that one coat gives me long pretty lashes all day.
+Lengthening: I love that one coat of this mascara gives me long pretty lashes all day.
 I like the sleek tube and that it does not clump.
+It’s really nice for that daytime ‘I’m not wearing much makeup’ look.
+It’s easy to remove and stays put.
+No running or dripping down my face.

 Is it safe?